eisang/Edwin-Isang-q3-Proposal/README.md

 # Project Description!

-- a chat/forum app where users acan interact about everything regarding soccer
+- a socccer forum app where users can interact about everything regarding soccer
 - soccer fans and afficionados
-- able to post and display comments
+- able to add and display posts from users
-- able to input comments
+- able to take in posts
-- react, reactstrap, node js and express,postgreSQL
+- react, reactstrap, node.js and express,postgreSQL
-- Able to post, dispalying and deleting comments and images
+- Able to post, dispaly, update and deleting posts and images
-- will have a form for writing and submitting messages,routes on the navBar that display specfic soccer content (news, rankings)
+- will have a form for submitting messages as well as routes on the navBar inclduing the landing page and the form page